Cerberus-ik/rr-live/Riot-GG-LEGACY/README.md

 #### Step 5 save the game
 Since part 4 and 5 are booth multi threaded we are not to worried about performance here.
-But we still want to get a server in the future so we longer have to deal with thousands of files in a single folder.
+But we still want to get a server in the future so we no longer have to deal with thousands of files in a single folder.
 But to get the best performance out of our current setup we use the [BufferedWriter](https://docs.oracle.com/javase/7/docs/api/java/io/BufferedWriter.html) for decent performance.